Abraham–Lorentz force: Pre-acceleration

 Similar to the non-relativistic case, there are pathological solutions using the Abraham–Lorentz–Dirac equation that anticipate a change in the external force and according to which the particle accelerates in advance of the application of a force, so-called preacceleration solutions.
 One resolution of this problem was discussed by Yaghjian, and is further discussed by Rohrlich and Medina.

 Runaway solutions

-Runaway solutions are solutions to ALD equations that suggest the force on objects will increase exponential over time.
-It is considered as an unphysical solution.
+Runaway solutions are solutions to ALD equations that suggest the force on objects will increase exponentially over time.
+They are considered unphysical.

 Hyperbolic motion

-The ALD equations are known to be zero for constant acceleration or hyperbolic motion in Minkowski space-time diagram.
+The ALD equations are known to be zero for constant acceleration or hyperbolic motion in Minkowski spacetime diagram.
 The subject of whether in such condition electromagnetic radiation exists was matter of debate until Fritz Rohrlich resolved the problem by showing that hyperbolically moving charges do emit radiation.
-Subsequently the issue is discussed in context of energy conservation and equivalence principle which is classically resolved by considering "acceleration energy" or Schott energy.
+Subsequently, the issue is discussed in context of energy conservation and equivalence principle which is classically resolved by considering "acceleration energy" or Schott energy.